FERAL PIGS (Sus scrofa)

 Illegal pig release, translocation and hunting further compounds the problem, costs and risks.

-Blackwood Biosecurity’s Draft Operational Plan for the 2018-19 year Plan is structured to assist and support the community with strategic co-ordinated landscape scale control of feral pigs with the provision of expensive best practice equipment, operational costs, on-ground/on farm training, trapping and baiting.
+Blackwood Biosecurity’s Draft Operational Plan for the 2020 year is structured to assist and support the community with strategic co-ordinated landscape scale control of feral pigs with the provision of expensive best practice equipment, operational costs, on-ground/on farm training, trapping and baiting.

 Photo Credit: P. Adams